cundejo/canada-citizenship-study-guide/README.md

 # Canadian Citizenship Test — Study Guide

-> Based on *Discover Canada: The Rights and Responsibilities of Citizenship*, the official study guide published by the Government of Canada.
+> Based on [*Discover Canada: The Rights and Responsibilities of Citizenship*](https://www.canada.ca/en/immigration-refugees-citizenship/corporate/publications-manuals/discover-canada.html), the official study guide published by the Government of Canada.

----

 ## About the Test